Family Support Service

 - Visits Universities and Colleges to guest lecture to students to increase the awareness levels to students in relevant courses.

-The Youth and Respite Service provides services nationally to people with Spina Bifida and/or Hydrocephalus, their families, and carers.
+The Respite and Recreation Service provides services nationally to people with spina bifida and/or hydrocephalus, their families, and carers.
 Its aim is to provide and develop respite and youth services that are conducive to the changing needs of our members.

 We encourage our members to enjoy a healthy, social, active, and fulfilled lives, to avail of all education and employment opportunities and to promote the development of a progressive society that is inclusive, aware, and accessible to all.

-For further information please visit the Youth and Respite section
+For further information please visit the Respite and Recreation section

 SBHI Resource Centre - Clonshaugh